TheMiningKing/website-nov-2017/blog/source/_posts/Buying-and-Selling-Currency-with-Ethereum.md

 ### Let's get started...

-When you're funding your QuadrigaCX account with Ether, you are provided with a destination wallet address.
+When you're funding your QuadrigaCX account with ether, you are provided with a destination wallet address.
 If you send ether to this address, it will be added to your QuadrigaCX account balance.
 I can learn a few things about this address by entering it at [etherscan.io](https://etherscan.io/address/0xf7a5a3c18e0f81d853874d404d20a1900037ccdb).

 No matter what kind of wallet you're using, you're basically doing the same as what follows.
 Sending money from your wallet's address to a destination address (QuadrigaCX's wallet address, in this case).
 It's up to you to find a wallet you're comfortable with and use it correctly.